 The AHA is pleased to announce this year’s summer columnists.
-Follow along as these graduate students write about their scholarship, pedagogy, and work experiences this summer.
+Follow along as these graduate students write about archives, place, and sovereignty.

 The Perspectives Daily summer column program is designed to highlight the voices of graduate students and to emphasize the importance of communicating the work of historians, broadly defined, to a variety of audiences and in a variety of media.
 See the original contest announcement for more information.

 Laura Ansley is managing editor at the AHA.
 She tweets @lmansley.

 Tags: Perspectives Daily Perspectives Summer Columns Archives North America History of STEM Indigenous History Latinx History Migration/Immigration/Diaspora Political History Public History Social History

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Attribution must provide author name, article title, Perspectives on History, date of publication, and a link to this page.
 This license applies only to the article, not to text or images used here by permission.

 Please read our commenting and letters policy before submitting.